Kitware/VolView/docs/toolbar.md

 ### Paint

 When the paint tool is selected, you can paint in any 2D window.
 Click on the paint tool a second time to bring up a menu of colors and adjust the brush size.
+Painting automatically switches to the appropriate segment group for the volume being painted.

 ### Rectangle